Thornhill, Ontario: Thornhill Community Centre

-Located at Bayview and John Street, the community centre features a double arena (home to the Thornhill Skating Club, Markham Majors and Islanders hockey clubs (with an east rink named for Bib Sherwood in 1999), therapy pool, gym room, running track, multi-purpose rooms and Markham Public Library branch.
+Located at Bayview and John Street (on the Markham side), the community centre features a double arena (home to the Thornhill Skating Club, Markham Majors and Islanders hockey clubs (with an east rink named for Bib Sherwood in 1999), therapy pool, gym room, running track, multi-purpose rooms and Markham Public Library branch.
 The complex was opened in 1975.

 Thornhill Community Centre is home to the Markham Cat Adoption Centre & Education Centre, which was launched in 2016 and is partnered with the Ontario SPCA.
 It was the first cat adoption and education centre in the Greater Toronto Area, and the first cat adoption centre to be municipally funded in Ontario.
 The centre has housing for 18 cats and provides an accessible space for education in the area.

 The Thornhill Seniors Club, also located in the community centre, was established in 2004 following expansions to the centre that began in 2003.
 It features a variety of activities for seniors in a space that boasts a TV lounge with a fireplace, full kitchen, activity rooms, and more.

 The community centre hosted the Markham Thunder of the Canadian Women's Hockey League from 2017 to 2019.

 Thornlea Pool is a public swimming pool located further north of the community centre near Thornlea Secondary School.